johnnyblaze993/galaxyApp/README.md

     ```sh
     docker compose down -v
-    docker compose up --build
+    docker compose up --build -d
     ```

 - **How do I see my changes reflected instantly in the frontend?**
-  Use `docker compose watch` in a separate terminal while the stack is running.
+  Open your code in the frontend (or backend) Dev Container using VSCode’s **Remote Explorer**.
+Edit your code there for live reloading.

 - **Do I have to restart everything after every change?**
   _No._ Only if you change dependencies or Dockerfiles.
-Otherwise, just use `watch` for frontend live updates.
+Otherwise, just edit your code in the container for live updates.

 ---